The Ordsall Chord links Manchester’s Victoria, Oxford Road and Piccadilly stations and is part of the Great North Rail

 Project milestones at a glance

-Princes Bridge has been taken down and replaced by the new footbridge crossing the River Irwell.
-It will be open to the public later this year.
+Princes bridge has been taken down and replaced by the new footbridge crossing the River Irwell.
+It will open to the public later this year.

 Stephenson’s bridge has been painstakingly cleaned underneath.
 The process took two weeks and the bridge was cleaned by hand.
 Other work is ongoing.

 The Trinity Way bridge has been lifted into place.